For Pride Month, Alabama Mayor Suggests ‘Killing Out’ The LGBTQ Community, Plus Maybe Socialists

 In a follow-up comment, Chambers took the line of thinking further, suggesting that the only solution is to “kill the problem out.”

-“The only way to change it would be to kill the problem out,” he said in the comment. ” I know it’s bad to say but with out killing them out there’s no way to fix it.”
+“The only way to change it would be to kill the problem out,” he said in the comment.

+“I know it’s bad to say but with out killing them out there’s no way to fix it.”

 Alabama mayor recommends "killing" LGBTQ community in a now-deleted Facebook post https://t.co/mhGGMXoFlo pic.twitter.com/Q6t6qOER3w